SamWibatt/VerilogSkeleton/README.md

 # Usage

+First, change the `BOARD` value in Makefile.icestorm to the board you plan to use.

+**YOU MAY NEED TO ADD ITS CONFIGURATION VALUES FOR DEVICE AND PACKAGE TO Makefile.icestorm.**

+Currently supported are:
+* upduino v2
+* iceStick (*not yet tested and needs LED blink code*)
+* tinyFPGA BX (*not yet tested and needs LED blink code*)
+* icebreaker (doesn't have pcf file, I don't own one to test, needs LED blink code)
+* tomu (doesn't have pcf file, I don't own one to test, needs LED blink code)

 `make all` is intended to build the .bin output file to send to the target hardware

 toolchain is yosys / nextpnr / icepack